 Note that the diagram does not show all of salvation's facets, but lists several, including justification, redemption, adoption, sanctification and glorification.
 Rather than seeing these as separate parts, they should be viewed as related aspects of the one whole.
 That whole is fundamentally relational, for salvation is about the enduring, saving relationship of God with humanity in and through the person of the incarnate Son of God, our Savior Jesus Christ.

-Sadly, salvation is frequently reduced to only one of its many facets--most commonly that of justification, with a emphasis on the forgiveness of sin.
+Sadly, salvation is frequently reduced to only one of its many facets--most commonly that of justification, with an emphasis on the forgiveness of sin.
 From this perspective, salvation is seen as a mere transaction, wherein our record is cleared and we stand "justified" before God as forgiven sinners.
-Certainly, justification (which includes forgiveness) is a vital aspect of our salvation.
+Certainly, justification (which includes forgiveness) is a vital aspect of salvation.
 However, this reductionist view strips salvation of its enduring, relational fullness by locating it in a single point of time (typically the point when one comes to faith), and thus misses much of the fullness of the "gem" (i.e. the full breadth of salvation).

 Another problem caused by looking at the facets of salvation in isolation, apart from the whole, is the tendency to see these aspects as separated in time and space.
 This leads us to line them up, thinking that one always (and only) follows the other.
-This approach has led to various conceptions of an ordo salutis (order of salvation), with the sequencing varying from one theological tradition to another.
+This approach has led to various conceptions of an ordo salutis (order of salvation) with the sequencing varying from one theological tradition to another.

 Of course, our subjective (personal) encounter with Christ within our time and space involves a progression.
-However, Scripture indicates that this subjective perspective is not the whole story--indeed the whole story is found in the objective reality of humanity in union with God in and through the person of the Incarnate Son of God, Jesus Christ.
+However, Scripture indicates that this subjective perspective is not the whole story--indeed the whole story is found in the objective reality of humanity in union with God, by the Spirit, in and through the person of the Incarnate Son of God, Jesus Christ.
 From this objective perspective, Scripture speaks of us as having "been saved," (past tense), as "being saved" (present, progressive tense) and as "will be saved" (future tense).
 Sound confusing?
 Well, perhaps so from our "lower story," subjective perspective.
-However, the confusion drops away when we lift our eyes to view reality through the lens of Jesus and his work (past, present and future) on behalf of all humanity (for more detail about this objective/subjective distinction, click here).
+However, the confusion drops away when we lift our eyes to view the "upper story" reality through the lens of Jesus and his work (past, present and future) on behalf of all humanity (for more detail about this objective/subjective distinction, click here).